K1297/Blockwave/README.md

 ## Frontend Repository

-The frontend repository for Blockwave can be found at [https://github.com/blockwaveapp/blockwave-frontend](https://github.com/aryan877/blockwave-frontend).
+The frontend repository for Blockwave, which includes the smart contracts, can be found at [https://github.com/blockwaveapp/blockwave-frontend](https://github.com/aryan877/blockwave-frontend).

 ## Backend Repository